khulnasoft-lab/clix.py/docs/tutorial/commands/index.md

 Having a standalone program like that allows setting up shell/tab completion.

-The first step to be able to create an installable package like that is to use an explicit `typer.Typer()` app.
+The first step to be able to create an installable package like that is to use an explicit `clix.Clix()` app.

 Later you can learn all the process to create a standalone CLI application and [Build a Package](../package.md){.internal-link target=_blank}.